-Here are a number of tips to help you maintain healthy vision and take better care of your eyes this year (and every year).
+Here are a number of tips to help you maintain healthy vision and take better care of your body and eyes throughout the COVID-19 pandemic (and beyond).

 6 Tips for Maintaining Healthy Vision Everyday